ouktlab/pyadintool/README.md

 * Support batch processing using filelist

 Tentative function
-* Echo canellation (supression of known signal) using pre-trained filter
+* Echo canellation (suppression of a known signal) using pre-trained filter

 ### Supported Voice Activity Detection (VAD) ###
 Real-time processing on CPUs using multi-threading (desirable at least two or three cores)